supersheep/calendar/README.md

 #### .setAvailableDates(func)

   Set available dates.
-  The passing function is same as `options.availiableDays`
+  The passing function is same as `options.availableDays`

 #### Event: 'mouseleave'